Latest News

 You like this column?
 Open Interest (ROI) is your new essential source of global financial commentary.
 ROI provides data-driven, thought-provoking analysis on everything from soybeans to swap rates.
 The markets are changing faster than ever.
 ROI can help you keep up.
 Follow ROI on LinkedIn, X.

-These are the views of the columnist, an author for.
+These are the views of a columnist who writes for.

 (source: Reuters)